a really useful designer

 In my first few years as a Branding and Design consultant, I was a finalist in the Huntingdon Business Awards, and Abcam, whose logo, branding and website I designed, won the Profit by design multi-media award.
 It’s nice to be an award winner, but honestly, life got too busy to enter them!

-I am a member of the Chartered Society of Designers, and a proud Fellow of the RSA
+I am a member of the Chartered Society of Designers.

 - logos and identities 25% 25%